Enjoy the immense beauty of Svalbard on this high Arctic adventure, an expedition cruise among whales, walruses, polar

 Arrival transfer by Fly Bus add £25

-Air travel and taxes, all port charges, AECO fees, transfers, 1-night hotel, 7-night cruise, breakfast daily, 1 dinner, full board on cruise including complimentary tea and coffee, on board lectures, excursions, services of expedition leaders, local expert guides and representatives.
+Air travel and taxes, all port charges, AECO fees, transfers, 1-night hotel, 7-night cruise, breakfast daily, full board on cruise including complimentary tea and coffee, on board lectures, excursions, services of expedition leaders, local expert guides and representatives.
 If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.

 Travel insurance, visa procurement, optional excursions, tipping, porterage, any government taxes or compulsory charges introduced after publication.